ArturMarekNowak/MyK8sCluster/README.md

 # MyK8sCluster
-Hereby repository is a presentation of kubernetes cluster I built utilizing two Raspberry Pi boards
+Hereby repository is a presentation of kubernetes cluster I built utilizing two Raspberry Pi boards.
+Both boards have Ubuntu 22.04 as OS.
+K3s is an orchestrator.
+Two nodes are available one master and one worker.
+I also wrote some Terraform manifests which deploy single nginx pod to the cluster

 ## Table of contents